CollabAR-Source/CollabAR-Code/README.md

 used as the input for a shallow CNN architecture.

 #### 1.1.2 Image distortion classifier training
 The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainDisClassifer.py.
 You only need to provide a pristine image dataset for training the classifier because this script can automatically generate *Motion blur*, *Gaussian blur*, and *Gaussian noise* images.
-Default distortion levels of generated distorted images are the same as those in IPSN paper.
+Default distortion levels of generated distorted images are the same as those in the IPSN paper reference above.
 You can change them in the script for your needs.

 To train the distortion classifier, follow the procedure below: